lieautman/EY-RPA-Practice-project/README.md

 # Project-year2-sem2-practica-EY-RPA

-In year2 at university we had to go to a real world company for a week and make our own project with the software that company uses/make software for them.
+In year two at university we had to go to a real world company for a week and make our own project with the software that company uses/make software for them.